 :: 2015 ::

+Read the article online or order the printed magazine.
 It only took 10 years: the TypeTalk Fonts project is now

 available on Github.
 Dublin in December!
 I presented “Future Displays: Towards a history of digital type specimens on the web” at